This is Captain Graham White aka 'Chalky' OC of the Army School of Ceremonial in Catterick and three-time World Pace Sticking Champion.

 Many centuries later it was used by the Royal Artillery to mark out the distances between the guns and in 1928 it was brought into use in the drill square.

-For a full analysis on pace-sticking and its origins, see Hannah King's report below:
+For a full analysis of pace-sticking and its origins, see Hannah King's report above.